Chartok/readme-gen/README.md

   ## Questions

-  If you have any questions, please contact me at m.bhimjee@outlook.com.
+  If you have any questions, please contact me at .
   You can also find me on GitHub at Chartok.

   ## Credits

-  Mohammed Asad Bhimjee/Chartok
+  Mohammed Bhimjee